Creative Commons

-Some of the statistics available from the state of Massachusetts classify towns by Kind of Community.
-What does this mean?
+Some of the statistics available from the state of Massachusetts classify towns by Kind OCommunity (KOC).

-In the original Kind of Community classification, a very broad group of fifteen different demographic/economic factors were considered.
+In the original Kind Of Community classification, a very broad group of fifteen different demographic/economic factors were considered.
 Some data values were taken from the (1979)1980 federal census and others pulled from various Massachusetts agency databases.
 The factors were:

 1. Equalized Property Valuation Per Capita 1984 equalized property valuation divided by 1980 population